Designing a Perfect Sleeping Machine!

 Selecting the Mattress

 For a long lasting mattress foundation, I believe starting with a FIRM support section is the correct choice.
 The base portion of the mattress should be a thick as possible.
 The thicker the better, the longer it will last!
-6" to 8" height makes great start for a mattress.
+7" to 9" height makes great start for the base of a mattress.

 The top layer should be SOFT for a LATEX mattress.
 For a MF or gel MF mattress, it should be soft or medium density depending on the amount of "sink-in" feeling you want.
 Gel MF is supposed to be "cooler" and not hold the body heat as M/F does.